Conformity & Criticism

 You and your children will travel across time and around the globe - and experience world history in a year! - with an exciting, fast-paced guided tour of recorded history.
 Alternative 7 relies on Virgil Hillyer's A Child's History of the World to guide you and your child's learning.
 Hillyer presents a delightful narrative history of the world from "the beginning" to the mid-1990s.
 A warm, grandfatherly telling of a real story will pull your child in with 79 stories that start at the beginning of time and reach to the present.

-Core H covers the same general ground as Core C, but explores the subject matter in far greater depth.
+Sonlight H covers the same general ground as Sonlight C, but explores the subject matter in far greater depth.
 Wise Bauer's Story of the World, Vols.
 3-4 provide the narrative foundation to the program.

 To help establish the spiritual maturity we so ardently desire to see in students, we've included a number of "preparatory" books in our Bible program, including Gerali's challenging How to Stay a Christian in High School.
 Don't let your children miss this important book!